manfromexistence/alter/README.md

   </p>
 </p>

-## About DX
+## About Alter

-DX is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
+Alter is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
 It integrates various functions typically scattered across multiple platforms into a single, cohesive system.

 ## Features